ax-i-om/bitcrook/README.md

 ### CLI

-1. From the root directory of GoSeek, navigate into the `cmd` directory via `cd`.
+1. Navigate to the root directory of GoSeek via `cd`
-2. In your preferred terminal, enter and run: `go run commander.go`
+2. In your preferred terminal, enter and run: `go run main.go`
 3. After running the aforementioned command, all dependencies will be installed and usage help will be printed to the console.

+### GUI

+1. From the root directory of GoSeek, navigate into the `api` directory via `cd`
+2. In your preferred terminal, enter and run: `go run server.go`
+3. A pop-up should appear requesting network access, allow it.
+4. In your preferred web browser, navigate to `http://localhost:6174`

 ### Implementation